shekhar7x/boom/README.md

 3. Choose what to record (screen, webcam, audio)
 4. Click "Start Recording" and allow browser permissions
 5. Use pause/resume controls during recording
+6. **NEW**: Use the floating control popup:
+   - Drag it to any position on screen
+   - Click to expand for full controls
+   - Click "Minimize" to reduce to tiny dot (barely visible)
+   - Adjust opacity slider for transparency
-6. Click "Stop & Save" when finished
+7. Click "Stop & Save" when finished

+**Tip**: For minimal visibility in your recording, minimize the floating control to a tiny dot and set opacity to 30-50%.

 ### Editing Videos